hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 dialog asking the user to agree to the use of cookies before proceeding with the application.
 The google tag ID will be actually used only if the user has agreed.

-### `ipfsGatewayUrlPrefix`
+### `ipfsGatewayURL`
-This provides the URL prefix of the public IPFS gateway to use to resolve the IPFS URLs used in the token metadata.
+This provides the URL of the public IPFS gateway to use to resolve the IPFS URIs (or CIDs) used in the token metadata.
 By default the Pinata public IPFS gateway is used.

 ### `cryptoName`